jundalisay/spblist/content/en/research/mohammad/quran/sura-040a.md

 41. O my people, how is it that I call you to salvation, and you call me to the Fire?

-42. You call me to reject Allah, and to associate with Him what I have no knowledge of, while I call you to the Mighty Forgiver.
+42. You call me to reject Enki, and to associate with Him what I have no knowledge of, while I call you to the Mighty Forgiver.

-43. Without a doubt, what you call me to has no say in this world, or in the Hereafter; and our turning back is to Allah; and the transgressors are the inmates of the Fire.
+43. Without a doubt, what you call me to has no say in this world, or in the Hereafter; and our turning back is to Enki; and the transgressors are the inmates of the Fire.

-44. You will remember what I am telling you, so I commit my case to Allah.
-Allah is Ob- servant of the servants.”
+44. You will remember what I am telling you, so I commit my case to Enki.
+Enki is Ob- servant of the servants.”

-45. So Allah protected him from the evils of their scheming, while a terrible torment besieged Pharaoh’s clan.
+45. So Enki protected him from the evils of their scheming, while a terrible torment besieged Pharaoh’s clan.

 46. The Fire.
 They will be exposed to it morning and evening.
 And on the Day the Hour takes place: “Admit the clan of Pharaoh to the